You take the seat in your favorite corner. Today you’re determined to knock off the work you’ve been procrastinating on for almost a week.

 By now, you’re neck deep in entertainment and procrastination, ignoring what you set out to do.

 A survey by Tata Communications found that globally people spend, on average, more than 5 hours a day on internet and 64 percent worry when they don’t have access.
 (Have you felt anxious about missing on something when forced to stay away from internet for several hours?)

 This is just internet, though.
 If you add other forms of screen-time (game consoles, texting, and TV to name few), it looks worse.
 Kaiser Family Foundation estimates that 8- to 18-year-old kids in U.S. spend more than seven and half hours on different types of screens.
 (This doesn’t include texting, which is an animal in itself.)

 (Note: this post is specifically on overcoming digital distractions.
-To learn about the wider issue of distractions, please refer to the following post:
+To learn about the wider issue of distractions, you may refer this post.)

 Although there is some overlap between the two posts, I bet you’ll find information in this post that will hugely complement what you read henceforth.)

 What do you lose as a result of distractions?

 Jonny the protagonist sits down for a 60-minute session to complete his homework.
 Ten minutes into the session, his phone beeps.
 He quickly reads the message and responds.
 Just two minutes, and he resumes the session.
 Fifteen minutes (after the first distraction) into the session, he starts getting itchy to know what his friends are up to.
 Next minute, he is on his Facebook feed, looking for updates.
 Likes and comments ensue.
 After five minutes, he is back to work.
 Another fifteen minutes of work, and he digresses to his inbox to see if something new has arrived there.